florian-beetz/bachelor-thesis/thesis.md

-The framework implements the module system by using custom classloaders -- the mechanism Java uses to load classes -- and metadata distributed in the manifest `META-INF/MANIFEST.MF` file of the module, which are called bundles by OSGi [@Hall2011].
+The framework implements the module system by using custom classloaders -- the mechanism Java uses to load classes -- and metadata distributed in the manifest `META-INF/MANIFEST.MF` file of the modules, which are called bundles by OSGi [@Hall2011].
 [@lst:osgi-manifest] shows an example manifest of a bundle.
 Similar to +JPMS the bundle declares its name, the packages it exports and the